Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Brompton has ten operational public transport stops, all serving buses.
-These stops are covered by nine different routes, offering a total of 853 weekly passenger trips.
-Transport accessibility is deemed good, with residents typically residing 209 meters from the nearest stop.
-Primarily residential, most Brompton residents commute outward.
-Cars remain the dominant mode at 73%, followed by buses at 10% and cycling at 5%.
-Vehicle ownership averages 0.9 per dwelling, below the regional average.
+Brompton has ten operational public transport stops, all offering bus services.
+These stops are served by nine different routes that collectively facilitate 853 weekly passenger journeys.
+Transport accessibility is considered good, with residents typically residing 209 meters from the nearest stop.
+Primarily residential, Brompton sees most commuters traveling outward.
+Cars remain the dominant mode of transport at 73%, followed by buses at 10% and cycling at 5%.
+The average vehicle ownership per dwelling is 0.9, lower than the regional average.

 According to the 2021 Census, only 11.8% of residents work from home, which may be influenced by COVID-19 conditions.
-Service frequency averages 121 trips per day across all routes, equating to approximately 85 weekly trips per individual stop.
+Across all routes, service frequency averages 121 trips per day, equating to approximately 85 weekly trips per individual stop.

 Frequently Asked Questions - Transport